nikolajlauridsen/LANStick/README.md

 named zip file, which will be send, and then extracted and deleted on the receiving side

 ## Inspiration
-This project is heavily inspired by [https://github.com/warner/magic-wormhole](Magic Wormhole).
+This project is heavily inspired by (https://github.com/warner/magic-wormhole)[Magic Wormhole].

 However this solution is not nearly as good, or safe as *Magic Wormhole*, the goal with LANStick is to create a simple way to move files over a LAN network which is deemed "safe" which is also why security isn't the top priority.

-:warning: This is an incomplete project